Hide Search Bar

 • Year 3: Charlotte's Web - Develops themes of love and friendship, offering a culturally significant and challenging narrative.

-• Year 4: Clockwork by Philip Pullman - Expands on previous themes while introducing contemporary writing and meta-storytelling.
+• Year 5: Holes by Louis Sachar - Expands on previous themes while introducing contemporary writing and non-linear timelime.

 This structured progression prepares our pupils to engage with increasingly complex texts, ultimately guiding them to some of the most sophisticated literature ever written.